Samir-Sell/Cloud_Computing_Google/Google AI Platform/README.md

 ![](https://github.com/Samir-Sell/Cloud_Computing_Google/blob/main/Images/machine_type.png)

-## Accessing data Google Cloud Storage
+## Accessing data from Google Cloud Storage

 - Ensure the bucket and the AI Platform instance are created in the same project as it will be easier to transfer information between the two services.
 Depending on your use case, there are multiple ways to access the data.
 - The different ways are specified [here](https://cloud.google.com/ai-platform/prediction/docs/working-with-cloud-storage#read-during-prediction).